 Welcome to our guide on how to find the best coaches in Football Manager.
-In this guide, we reveal the importance of setting up a great and efficient coaching team, what the different coaching roles of Football Manager 2020 requires in terms of key staff attributes and generally provide you with a few tips on how to setup your coaching assignments for improved efficiency and better training performance and development of your players.
+In this guide, we reveal the importance of setting up a great and efficient coaching team, what the different coaching roles of Football Manager 2021 require in terms of key staff attributes and generally provide you with a few tips on how to setup your coaching assignments for improved efficiency and better training performance and development of your players.

-You will need to know how to find the best coaches and assign them to their best training category in order to get the most out of training (in additional to know the basics of training in Football Manager, and how workload and training intensity influence the player development and training performance).
+You will need to know how to find the best coaches and assign them to their best training category in order to get the most out of training (in addition to know the basics of training in Football Manager, and how workload and training intensity influence the player development and training performance).

-The secrets on how to find the best coaches and what separates a 3 star coach to a 5 star coach is of great importance.
+The secrets on how to find the best coaches and what separates a 3-star coach from a 5-star coach are of great importance.
 By putting the knowledge on how to find the best coaches in Football Manager into practice, you will be able to find your own 5-star coaches no matter what year you are playing in and ensure happier players at the training ground!

-Learn how to find 5 star coaches and what’s required of them by carefully tracking down the best Football Manager coaches for you football philosophy and type of save by continue reading.
+Learn how to find 5-star coaches and what’s required of them by carefully tracking down the best Football Manager coaches for your football philosophy and type of save by continue reading.